livingstoneonline/livingstoneonline/README.md

 The _production_ environment is currently hosted on a commercial server provided by [So You Start](https://www.soyoustart.com/us/).

-As it currently stands, both of these boxes run *RHEL 7* and the software is deployed via Docker.
+As it currently stands, this boxes run *RHEL 7* and the software is deployed via Docker.

 ## For Non-Developers